stagerightlabs/symfony-starter/README.md

 docker-compose up -d
 ```

-The `-d` flag will start the services as daemon processes, which will allow you to close your CLI without also terminating the services.
+The `-d` flag will start the services as daemon process which will allow you to close your CLI without also terminating the services.

 To stop all of the services run this command: